faltimiras/SherlockXML/README.md

 # XMLParser
-XML Parser build to parse, obviously valid XML, but also corrupted/incomplete or partially XMLs
+Parser built to parse, obviously valid XML, but also corrupted/incomplete or partially XMLs

 Build simply and fast by default, no annotation, no magic... just convert and XML to and Java object.

-Just needs that XML tags have a correspondence with a member in a Java class
+Just needs a correspondence between XML tags and a member in the Java class

 ```
 <example>this is an example</example> -> private String example